fabianppk/Google-Data-Analytics-Capstone---Case-Study-1/README.md

 # Google-Data-Analytics-Capstone---Case-Study-1

+## Cyclistic Bike Sharing Analysis

-This repository contains the code and other relevant documents for the Bike Sharing Case Study completed as part of the Google Data Analytics Professional Certificate online course.
+This repository contains the code, analysis and other relevant documents for the Cyclistic Bike Sharing Case Study completed as part of the Google Data Analytics Professional Certificate online course.